Film still: Public domain

 As explained by film production manager Eve Light Honthaner, prior to 1989 publicity photos taken to promote a film actor or other celebrity were not usually copyrighted, and were intended to remain free for publications to use wherever possible:

 Publicity photos (star headshots) have traditionally not been copyrighted.
 Since they are disseminated to the public, they are generally considered public domain, and therefore clearance by the studio that produced them is not necessary.

-Honathaner distinguishes "Publicity Photos (star headshots)" from "Production Stills (photos taken on the set of the film or TV show during the shooting)", noting that production stills "must be cleared with the studio".
-Creative Clearance offers the same text as Honathaner, but adds that newer publicity stills may contain a copyright.
+Honthaner distinguishes "Publicity Photos (star headshots)" from "Production Stills (photos taken on the set of the film or TV show during the shooting)", noting that production stills "must be cleared with the studio".
+Creative Clearance offers the same text as Honthaner, but adds that newer publicity stills may contain a copyright.

 In 2007, media lawyer Nancy Wolff, wrote with respect to the "photo archive of entertainment industry publicity pictures, historic still images widely distributed by the studios to advertise and promote their then new releases":

 It has been assumed that these images are most likely in the public domain or owned by studios that freely distributed the images without any expectation of compensation.
 Archives will lend these images for a fee to publishers and producers of documentaries for 'editorial' uses, in keeping with the original intent to publicize the movie or promote the actor.
 Seeing these images in print years later, some photographers, or their heirs, attempt to assert rights that most believed to be extinguished or abandoned.